"Children of the South" by William S. Hart, 24 pages octavo, 1925. Rare.

 But that's a bigger story.
 This is a little story about a little story that Hart wrote in 1925 for the screen but which never made it there for the reasons stated.

 "Children of the South" is set in Old Mexico.
 It's a cruel tale of loyalty and sacrifice as Pancho Villa and his men ride into Columbus, New Mexico, on March 9, 1916.
 The line, "Wolf dog loved Juanita as only animals can love" (emphasis in the original) is telling.
 Hart's dogs were faithful to the end.
 They had one of the best rooms in the house.

 Hart started writing his own stories in 1919-1920 because the screenwriters were no longer churning out the type of scenarios he deemed worthy for the screen.
 They were busy writing to audience demand.
 Hart had modest success with his own "Travelin' On" (story 1920, movie 1922) and "White Oak" (1921); he intended for "Children of the South" to follow in that vein.

-Hart had this scenario printed in a short run of possibly fewer than 10 copies by a local mom-and-pop (actually father-son) print shop in Los Angeles that he used more than once for the purpose of securing copyright.
+Hart had this scenario printed in a short run of no more than a few dozen copies by a local mom-and-pop (actually father-son) print shop in Los Angeles that he used more than once for the purpose of securing copyright.
 At the time, the prevailing copyright law (Copyright Law of 1909) required the appearance of the copyright notice and distribution to the public without restrictions.
 It did not specify the number of copies that constituted "publication."
 (Subsequent law specified "one or more" copies; see H.R.
 Rep. No. 94-1476).
 In 1925, Hart would have had to deposit two copies with the copyright office.
 It is unknown how many other copies survive.
 According to the 1971 inventory of the Hart Museum collection, there were 34 copies in Hart's mansion at the time of his death;

 Believed to be scenarios written by Hart: